Is your business ready to go global?

 One other challenge is the inconsistency of the end-product when using rice from indigenous farmers.
 As subsistence farmers, the Lun Bawang communities are not over-particular about the rice that they mill.

-Q: How do you measure success?
+How do you measure success as a sustainable farming enterprise?

-Beyond a number, the additional income means that some farmers can finally afford to buy tiles for the kitchen or toilets for their house, which has been a continuous work in progress for the past 20 years.
+Beyond a number, the additional income means that some subsistence farmers can finally afford to buy tiles for the kitchen or toilets for their house, which has been a continuous work in progress for the past 20 years.

 Our products are available in retail outlets across Malaysia and on our website – and we’re looking to expand to other markets in Southeast Asia.
 Our first target is Singapore, where we have interest from chefs who would like to import our ingredients.

-With the recent emphasis placed on ESG, there’s now a lot more attention and interest in social enterprises, especially for big corporations looking to incorporate impact into their reporting and operations.
+With the recent emphasis placed on ESG, there’s now a lot more attention and interest in sustainable social enterprises, especially for big corporations looking to incorporate impact into their reporting and operations.

 Most social enterprise models are built with at least one of the components of ESG in mind, so it’s only natural that social enterprise operations fulfil or even exceed some ESG requirements.